Saturday, April 26, 2014

 The 301 shortbed is unique in that it can be installed in a cabinet like any other full sized vintage Singer but then this machine just pops out of its cabinet and goes along to wherever you need to take it, carried by the clever handle right on top the machine (a stand alone feature, not seen on any other vintage Singer, not even the Featherweight.)
 The thing that makes this possible is the "cradle adapter" into which the machine fits in place in the cabinet.
 The lever on the left releases the machine when you want to remove it.
 VERY, VERY COOL!

-Since my machine came with the cradle adapter (did I say this only cost me $10??)
-I was all set to go...or so I thought.
-I had this beautiful cabinet sitting empty since selling Queen Margaret.
+Since my machine came with the cradle adapter, and I had a Singer cabinet, I was all set to go...or so I thought.
 I figured this was the 301's new home.
 WRONG!

 Alas, all Singer cabinets are not exactly alike!
 There is one crucial element that determines which type of machine can be installed in the cabinet.
 Most of the mid-century cabinets are configured to hold machines like the 15-91, 201, 66, etc. When the machine is in place, it rests on a lip protruding on a hinged panel that folds down.
 Like this: